 in partnership with

+Start programming during your winter semester and win great prices!
 This competition lends itself well to use in senior design/capstone project courses.
 The contest time frame can fit within the average 3-4 month semester.
 Most development work can be done easily within that timeline.
-Also check our INFORMATION BOOKLET!

 The Freedom KL25Z is an ultra-low-cost development platform for Kinetis® L Series KL1x (KL14/15) and KL2x (KL24/25) MCUs built on Arm® Cortex®-M0+ processor.